AndriiShkelebei/ecommerce-powerbi-dashboard/README.md

 ## 🔍 Overview

-This project analyzes a real-world e-commerce dataset (Olist) using SQL and Power BI.
+This project analyzes a real-world e-commerce dataset (Olist) using **SQL and Power BI**.

-The goal was to simulate a real data analyst workflow:
+It simulates a real data analyst workflow:

-* prepare and transform data using SQL
+* data extraction and transformation in SQL
-* build an analytical dataset
+* creation of an analysis-ready dataset
-* create an interactive dashboard for business insights
+* development of an interactive dashboard for business insights

+This project complements a separate Excel-based analysis, demonstrating multiple approaches to the same dataset.

 ---